betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

     - Ratings: [Betfair's Data Scientists' thoroughbred ratings model](https://www.betfair.com.au/hub/horse-racing-tips/#today)
     - Rules: [here's the spreadsheet](./assets/BetAngel_ThoroughbredRatingsAutomation.xls) We set up with our macros and rules included, but you'll obviously need to tweak it to suit your strategy and the format of your ratings
     - Tool: [Bet Angel Pro](https://www.betangel.com/bet-angel-professional/)
-    - Assigning multiple markets to your Excel worksheets in Bet Angel so you dont miss a race: [Betfair automating simultaneous markets tutorial](/thirdPartyTools/betAngelSimultaneousMarkets/)
+    - Assigning multiple markets to your Excel worksheets in Bet Angel so you don't miss a race: [Betfair automating simultaneous markets tutorial](/thirdPartyTools/betAngelSimultaneousMarkets/)

 ---
 ### - Set up